aiven/aiven-docs/docs/platform/howto/add-storage-space.md

     :::note
     You can only remove storage that you previously added using this feature.
-If you want to downgrade further, you can [change your service plan](/docs/platform/howto/scale-services).
+To downgrade further, you can
+    [change your service plan](/docs/platform/howto/scale-services).
     :::